 Do you often have lower jaw pain?

-The more times that you have answered “yes” to the questions above, the more likely it is that you may have a TMJ disorder. and will need medical help.
+The more times that you have answered “yes” to the questions above, the more likely it is that you may have this medical condition, and will need medical help.
 TMJ disorders can be treated.
 You don't have to live with this discomfort.

-There are a variety of individual relief treatment options for a patient that our Orlando Florida TMJ specialist can implement to improve the function and harmony of your jaws.
-Once an evaluation confirms a diagnosis of this disorder, your doctor will then determine the proper treatment course for you.
+There are a variety of individual relief treatment options for a patient that we can implement to improve the function and harmony of your jaws.
+Once an evaluation confirms a diagnosis of this disorder, your dentist will then determine the proper treatment course for you.
 It’s important for you to note that these types of treatment always work best with a team approach of professional care joined with self-care.

 Self-care TMJ treatment Tips: